Kingdoms of Peru

 The Tiwanaku empire, 300-1150 CE, was located on the shores of the lake Titicaca.
 Tiwanaku was a city which at the height of its power may have had some 100,000 inhabitants.
 The Tiwanakus kept llamas, caught fish in lake Titicaca and used its water to irrigate their fields.
 They traded widely across their empire which gave them access to a varied diet.

 The Muisca Confederation, 1450-1550 CE, was a loose alliance of rulers in the mountains of today’s Colombia.
 Unusually, they did not build large temples or pyramids, but they developed an elaborate calendar, created artifacts in gold and drank chicha, an alcoholic beverage, in large quantities.
-Their most prominent members were mummified after their deaths and placed in temples or carried by advancing armies in order to impress their enemies.
+Their most prominent members were mummified after their deaths and placed in temples or carried along by advancing armies in order to impress their enemies.